3 Types of Warrants in California

 There are three types of warrants that a judge can issue in the state of California:

-This type of warrant gives law enforcement officers the power to arrest the defendant written in the warrant.
-This is issued when a person is believed to have committed a crime following evidence brought forth by a district attorney or peace officer or after a grand jury indictment.
+An arrest warrant authorizes law enforcement officers to arrest the defendant named in the warrant.
+It is issued when a person is believed to have committed a crime, based on evidence presented by a district attorney or peace officer, or after a grand jury indictment.

-Just like the arrest warrant, the bench warrant gives law enforcement officers the power to arrest the person mentioned on the warrant.
-However, unlike an arrest warrant, this isn’t issued because of suspected criminal activity.
+Just like the arrest warrant, the bench warrant authorizes law enforcement officers to arrest the person named on the warrant.
+However, unlike an arrest warrant, it isn't issued because of suspected criminal activity.

 Bench warrants are issued when the defendant is found in contempt of court, such as when they: